Pylons/pylonsrtd/faq/pyramid.rst

 http://docs.pylonshq.com/pyramid/dev/tutorials/bfg/index.html for more
 information.

-As a reference, KARL, using the provided automation, a very large repoze.bfg application (> 70K lines of code), was ported in 30 minutes.
+As a reference, KARL, a very large repoze.bfg application (> 70K lines of code), was ported in 30 minutes using the provided automation.

 repoze.bfg 1.3 (made November 1, 2010) will be its last major release.
 Minor
 updates will be made for critical bug fixes (and so there may be a 1.3.1,